dthxe/agentic_esolang_eval/README.md

 ## Overview

 This project provides a framework for evaluating the performance of esoteric programming languages on standard programming benchmarks.
-Instead of generating code with language models, this repository focuses on evaluating pre-written code files, making it suitable for comparing different code generation approaches or manual implementations.
+We both generate code with language models and support evaluating pre-written code files from agentic sources, making it suitable for comparing different code generation approaches or manual implementations.

 The repository includes:
 - Evaluation scripts for multiple esoteric languages (0815, Minipy, Pyth, Rhokell)
 - Code samples generated with and without context by agentic AI systems and Large Language Models
-- Standardized evaluation methodology using the HumanEval benchmark
+- Standardized evaluation methodology using the HumanEval benchmark and our custom benchmark.

 ## Code Generation Methodology
 The standard LLM code samples in this repository were generated using either GPT-4o-mini, GPT-4o, LLAMA-3.3-70B, Deepseek-V3, in February-March 2025.